-Equally helpful may be the benchmarks provided by the economies that over time have had the best performance regionally or globally on the documents, time or cost required to export or import (figure 9.2).
-These benchmarks help show what is possible in making it easier to trade across borders.
+The benchmarks provided by the economies that over time have had the best performance regionally or globally on the documents, time or cost required to export or import (figure 9.2) help show what is possible in making it easier to trade across borders.
 And changes in regional averages can show where Azerbaijan is keeping up-and where it is falling behind.